Confession, Confess your Sins

 We will deal with confession as seen by one of the largest religions Christian religion in the world a little later, but for now let's have a look at worldly confession, with confronting the sins of others.
 Then we will look at the true confession of our Lord, about our Lord, our confession of Faith

-I have made my share of confessions too, and always found it difficult to admit a fault and even hard to apologize for having wronged another person.
-We are all sinners, everyone and since becoming a new person in the Spirit of the Christ, shouldn’t we let old dogs lay, letting by gones be by gone?
+I have made my share of confessions too, and always find it difficult to admit a fault and even hard to apologize for having wronged another person.
+We are all sinners, everyone and since becoming a new person in the Spirit of the Christ shouldn’t we let old dogs lay, let by gone be by gone?
 Are we told to confess all our sins to others?
 I hope to answer some of these troubling questions from His Word.
-But first I would like to establish a warning, even against what scripture seems to be saying --

 I knew of a situation once where a physiologist advised a client to confront his tormentor.
 You know -- face the one that harmed you.
 In this case it was his mother whom he blamed for everything that had ever gone wrong in his life.
 His confession to this trained specialist was not about his guilt but his hurt feelings.
 This mental health facilitator has not power to forgive sin on either side and so it has become the practice of such specialist to advise those tormented souls to face up to their fears or the one they think is their enemy.
 This comes from living in a life of comfort and ease, comparatively to other parts of the world, where they would laugh at such nonsense.